 Lyrics

 This song dates back before the time period of this playlist.
 But since I quoted it in the podcast, I hope that justifies including it.
 The lyrics draw a parallel between Beethoven's longing for sound when he was deaf and an artist's longing for feeling when there's none left.
 One of my favorite lines refers to the honors that go to musical celebrities, including the busts of Beethoven that sit on so many pianos.
-But this time, the performer is like a roast pig on a Christmas table...
+But this time, the performer is like a roasted pig on a Christmas table...

 In the court, they carve your legend with an apple in its jaw